 b.
-Membership in MTCR in the Asia-Pacific
+Membership in MTCR in the Asia Pacific

-Australia, Canada, Japan, New Zealand, Russia, South Korea and the United States are MTCR partner states.
-A complete list of partner states is provided at: http://www.mtcr.info/english/partners.html
+Australia, Canada, India, Japan, New Zealand, Russia, South Korea and the United States are MTCR partner states.
+A complete list of partner states is provided at: http://mtcr.info/partners/.

-3. Hague Code of Conduct against Ballistic Missile Proliferation (HCOC)
+4. Hague Code of Conduct against Ballistic Missile Proliferation (HCOC)